oldmcdonnell/my-pseudocode2/pseudocode.md

     - Eagle trails are longer, more dangerous, often wetter
     - Choose at your own peril

+**function catchTheHare**
+    - In the rare occurance of seeing the hare on trail yell "Hare spoted"
+    - The hounds mush catch the hare before they get to ON IN
+    - Punishment/reward depends on Kennel

-# Hash start
+# Hash Start
+(before Hash Start hasherAge >= 21)

+1) If liveHare Start haresAway, else goto 2
-1) Init searchForMark, after 3 marks in a row you are on trail, blowWhistle, continue in that direction.
+2) Init searchForMark, after 3 marks in a row you are on trail, blowWhistle, you are on trueTrail, continue in that direction.
-2) If you are lost go back to the last mark and also listen for a whistle.
+3) If you are lost go back to the last mark and also listen for a whistle.
-3) If you see another Hasher searchForMark shout "R U?"
+4) If you see another Hasher searchForMark shout "R U?"
 They will tell you how many marks they have found since the last check.
-4) If you hear a whistle, run in that direction.
+5) If you hear a whistle, run in that direction.
-5) If a check is found, init searchForMark again, when trail is found mark check with the correct direction with chalk for the walkers.
+6) If a check is found, init searchForMark again, when trail is found mark check with the correct direction with chalk for the walkers.
-6) If a song check is found init songCheck - sing a song.
+7) If a song check is found init songCheck - sing a song.
-7) If harrow is found congrats you are on the correct trail, follow the harrow.
+8) If harrow is found congrats you are on the correct trail, follow the harrow.
-8) If you see Beer Near, init beerNear, search for beer, function songCheck may also apply spontaneosly during beerNear.
+9) If you see Beer Near, init beerNear, search for beer, function songCheck may also apply spontaneosly during beerNear.
-9) If you see a Turkey Eagle split, init turkeyEagle, choose your path
+10) If you see a Turkey Eagle split, init turkeyEagle, choose your path
-10) When you see the word "ON IN" the trail is complete, the trail has completed and now the real drinking begins.
+11) When you see the word "ON IN" the trail is complete, the trail has completed and now the real drinking begins.